GoTab-Inc/Docucache/packages/doculord/README.md

 post.isLikedByMe = true;
 ```

+### Detecting conflicts

+Use the `checkConflicts` method when initiating an action.
+If this function throws or returns anything other than `true` or `undefined` then the request will be rolled back with the result of the method call as the reason for the rollback.

 ### creating documents

 The object returned from a call to `Document` is a function that accepts an object and returns a document store.